The 2011 John Muir Trail Hike

 Two weeks later, I returned to Onion Valley to finish the Trail solo to Whitney.
 I camped the first night at the pond below Kearsarge Lakes and was back on the JMT early on the second morning.
 There, I met with three hikers who'd camped near the JMT intersection.
 That evening, we all camped at the high site at 11,200', on the northern side of Forester Pass.
 My schedule called for an additional day off the Trail to climb the 14,000' Tyndal Peak, but after crossing Forester Pass, increasing pain in my left knee indicated that I'd be lucky to even make it to Whitney Portal, never mind the ascent of Tyndal Peak!

-These videos are also available on my Vimeo Channel at Vimeo.com/user131625411
+These videos are also available on my Youtube Channel

 So on the third night I stopped at the Tyndal Creek campsite and settled into a relaxed evening with John, Luke and Russell; the three hikers from Las Vegas.
 Later, we were entertained by Turtle, a story-telling JMT thru-hiker who'd lost his companions, and tent, but was continuing, albeit slowly, with a heavy tarpaulin for shelter.
 On the fourth morning I set off for Guitar Lake before the others, but was soon passed by John crossing the Bighorn Plateau.
 After that meeting, my left knee became a serious handicap to my progress and even after dosing on extra Advil, it was an agonizing journey to Guitar Lake.
 John was waiting there for his companions, who eventually arrived in the middle of a hailstorm and lightning strikes!